Base32: Disadvantages

+Even if Base32 takes roughly 20% less space than hexadecimal, Base32 is much less used.
+Hexadecimal can easily be mapped to bytes because two hexadecimal digits is a byte.
+Base32 does not map to individual bytes.
+However, two Base32 digits correspond to ten bits, which can encode (32 × 32 =) 1,024 values, with obvious applications for orders of magnitude of multiple-byte units in terms of powers of 1,024.

+Hexadecimal is easier to learn and remember, since that only entails memorising the numerical values of six additional symbols (A–F), and even if those are not instantly recalled, it is easier to count through just over a handful of values.

-Software
+Software implementations

-Base32 is a notation for encoding arbitrary byte data using a restricted set of symbols that can be conveniently used by humans and processed by computers.
+Base32 programs are suitable for encoding arbitrary byte data using a restricted set of symbols that can both be conveniently used by humans and processed by computers.

-Base32 consists of a symbol set made up of 32 different characters, as well as an algorithm for encoding arbitrary sequences of 8-bit bytes into the Base32 alphabet.
-Because more than one 5-bit Base32 symbol is needed to represent each 8-bit input byte, it also specifies requirements on the allowed lengths of Base32 strings (which must be multiples of 40 bits).
-The closely related Base64 system, in contrast, uses a set of 64 symbols.
+Base32 implementations use a symbol set made up of at least 32 different characters (sometimes a 33rd for padding), as well as an algorithm for encoding arbitrary sequences of 8-bit bytes into a Base32 alphabet.
+Because more than one 5-bit Base32 character is needed to represent each 8-bit input byte, if the input is not a multiple of 5 bytes (40 bits), then it doesn't fit exactly in 5-bit Base32 characters.
+In that case, some specifications require padding characters to be added while some require extra zero bits to make a multiple of 5 bits.
+The closely related Base64 system, in contrast, uses a set of 64 symbols (or 65 symbols when padding is used).

 Base32 implementations in C/C++, Perl, Java, JavaScript Python, Go and Ruby are available.